alessiacrimaldi/TrackingMyPantryApp/README.md

 # LAM Project 2021

-Project of the course Laboratory of Mobile Applications a.a.
+Project of the course <i>Laboratory of Mobile Applications</i> a.y.
 2020/2021